 What Is A Four Point Inspection?

-A four point home inspection is a type of home inspection that focuses on four key areas of the home: the roof, the electrical system, the plumbing system, and the HVAC system.
+A four point inspection is a type of home inspection that focuses on four key areas of a home: the roof, the electrical system, the plumbing system, and the HVAC system.
 This type of inspection is typically required by insurance companies before issuing a policy on a home.
 It is more comprehensive than a basic home inspection, and it is designed to give a better understanding of the condition of a home and its systems.

 The roof is inspected for signs of damage and wear, such as missing or broken shingles, cracked tiles, or water damage.
 The inspector will also check for signs of poor installation or maintenance, such as improperly sealed flashings or incorrect venting.
 The electrical system is inspected for signs of faulty wiring or outdated equipment.
 The plumbing system is inspected for signs of leaks or corrosion, and the HVAC system is inspected for signs of wear or malfunction.

 The inspector will also look for any signs of structural issues, such as foundation cracks or sagging rooflines.
 The inspector will make a detailed report of their findings and will provide the homeowner with a copy.
 This report should include recommendations for any repairs that may be necessary.

 HomeTeam Inspection Service conducts four-point inspections and will determine the approximate age and general condition of your home’s major systems.

 A four-point inspection covers:

 - HVAC (Heating, ventilation, and air conditioning)—We’ll check both the interior and exterior of your systems to determine the year, make, model, and condition.
 We’ll check for visible corrosion, leaks, drain pan issues, and more.

 - Plumbing—We’ll assess your supply lines and look for any visible leaks under sinks or around drains and pipes.